Are there any scholarships available for non-traditional students?

 Will my scholarship check be sent directly to me?

-All scholarship checks are made payable to an educational institution and are designated for a particular student and include the student id number.
+All scholarship checks are made payable to an educational institution and are designated for a particular student and include the student ID number.
 Checks are mailed directly to the school’s financial aid or scholarship office, which will deposit the check and post it to scholarship recipient’s account.
 There are no exceptions.
-Scholarships of $1,000 or more are divided into two equal payments – one for the fall semester or quarter and the other for the spring semester or winter quarter.
+Scholarships more than $2,000 are divided into two equal payments – one for the fall semester or quarter and the other for the spring semester or winter quarter.
 Scholarship checks are only paid once WCCF has received all required documents and any additional necessary verification.

 If I change schools, will my scholarship be transferred to my new school?